All My Life (Foo Fighters song)

-"All My Life" is a song by the American band Foo Fighters, released as the first single from their fourth album, One by One.
-The song won a Grammy Award for Best Hard Rock Performance, and spent ten straight weeks at number 1 on the Alternative Songs chart and it peaked at number 3 on the Hot Mainstream Rock Tracks chart.
-It was also a top 5 hit on the UK Singles Chart.
+"All My Life" is a song by American rock band Foo Fighters, released on September 24, 2002 as the lead single from their fourth album, One by One.
+The song won a Grammy Award for Best Hard Rock Performance, and spent ten consecutive weeks atop the Alternative Songs chart, and peaked at number three on the Hot Mainstream Rock Tracks chart.
+It was also a top five hit on the UK Singles Chart.

 Background

 According to Dave Grohl, the song "was originally an instrumental and it went through a few different versions.
 At first it was really dissonant and noisy.
 The middle section sounded like "Wipe Out" [by the Surfaris].
 It was just nuts!
 We recorded the instrumental and I had no idea how I was gonna sing it.
 Again, that was another one that our manager said, "That's the song!"
 And we said, "Really?
 You think that's the one people will like?"
 Grohl has said that the song is about how he enjoys performing oral sex on women. "['All My Life'] is a little dirty.
 I'm very fond of giving oral sex to women.
 It's a pleasure-giving experience - giving someone something that they'll remember for the rest of their lives, and if you do it right, they will."